n-kartha/u2d.js/CONTRIBUTING.md

 ### Additional styles
 Use [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) if required and use single quotes for strings.

-Use getter and setter functions for classes that are not designed to hold data.
-For instance, in the `GameObject` class, the major functionality is movement physics, and not storing values, and so we give it getter and setter functions.
-However, the `Vector` class is a data structure designed to hold a 2D vector (which is just 2 numbers), and so we allow the values to be freely accessed without getters and setters.

 ## Branches
 Currently, we have 3 branches: